shutingrz/bind9/doc/arm/reference.rst

    ``lock-file`` is ignored if ``named`` was run using the ``-X`` option, which overrides it.
-Changes to ``lock-file`` are ignored if ``named`` is being reloaded or reconfigured; it is only effective when the server is first started up.
+Changes to ``lock-file`` are ignored if ``named`` is being reloaded or reconfigured; it is only effective when the server is first started.

 ``pid-file``
-   The pathname of the file the server writes its process ID in.
+   This is the pathname of the file the server writes its process ID in.
 If not specified, the default is ``/var/run/named/named.pid``.
-The PID file is used by programs that want to send signals to the running name server.
-Specifying ``pid-file none`` disables the use of a PID file — no file will be written and any existing one will be removed.
+The PID file is used by programs that send signals to the running name server.
+Specifying ``pid-file none`` disables the use of a PID file;
+   no file is written and any existing one is removed.
 Note that ``none`` is a keyword, not a filename, and therefore is not enclosed in double quotes.

 ``recursing-file``
-   The pathname of the file the server dumps the queries that are currently recursing when instructed to do so with ``rndc recursing``.
+   This is the pathname of the file the server dumps the queries that are currently recursing, when instructed to do so with ``rndc recursing``.
    If not specified, the default is ``named.recursing``.

 ``statistics-file``
-   The pathname of the file the server appends statistics to when instructed to do so using ``rndc stats``.
+   This is the pathname of the file the server appends statistics to, when instructed to do so using ``rndc stats``.
 If not specified, the default is ``named.stats`` in the server's current directory.
 The format of the file is described in :ref:`statsfile`.

 ``bindkeys-file``
-   The pathname of a file to override the built-in trusted keys provided by ``named``.
+   This is the pathname of a file to override the built-in trusted keys provided by ``named``.
 See the discussion of ``dnssec-validation`` for details.
 If not specified, the default is ``/etc/bind.keys``.

 ``secroots-file``
-   The pathname of the file the server dumps security roots to when instructed to do so with ``rndc secroots``.
+   This is the pathname of the file the server dumps security roots to, when instructed to do so with ``rndc secroots``.
 If not specified, the default is ``named.secroots``.

 ``session-keyfile``
-   The pathname of the file into which to write a TSIG session key generated by ``named`` for use by ``nsupdate -l``.
+   This is the pathname of the file into which to write a TSIG session key generated by ``named`` for use by ``nsupdate -l``.
 If not specified, the default is ``/var/run/named/session.key``.
-(See :ref:`dynamic_update_policies`, and in particular the discussion of the ``update-policy`` statement's ``local`` option for more information about this feature.)
+(See :ref:`dynamic_update_policies`, and in particular the discussion of the ``update-policy`` statement's ``local`` option, for more information about this feature.)

 ``session-keyname``
-   The key name to use for the TSIG session key.
-If not specified, the default is "local-ddns".
+   This is the key name to use for the TSIG session key.
+If not specified, the default is ``local-ddns``.

 ``session-keyalg``
-   The algorithm to use for the TSIG session key.
-Valid values are hmac-sha1, hmac-sha224, hmac-sha256, hmac-sha384, hmac-sha512 and hmac-md5.
+   This is the algorithm to use for the TSIG session key.
+Valid values are hmac-sha1, hmac-sha224, hmac-sha256, hmac-sha384, hmac-sha512, and hmac-md5.
 If not specified, the default is hmac-sha256.

 ``port``
-   The UDP/TCP port number the server uses for receiving and sending DNS protocol traffic.
+   This is the UDP/TCP port number the server uses for receiving and sending DNS protocol traffic.
 The default is 53.
-This option is mainly intended for server testing; a server using a port other than 53 will not be able to communicate with the global DNS.
+This option is mainly intended for server testing; a server using a port other than 53 is not able to communicate with the global DNS.

 ``dscp``
-   The global Differentiated Services Code Point (DSCP) value to classify outgoing DNS traffic on operating systems that support DSCP.
+   This is the global Differentiated Services Code Point (DSCP) value to classify outgoing DNS traffic, on operating systems that support DSCP.
    Valid values are 0 through 63.
 It is not configured by default.

 ``random-device``
-   Specifies a source of entropy to be used by the server.
-This is a device or file from which to read entropy.
+   This specifies a source of entropy to be used by the server; it is a device or file from which to read entropy.
 If it is a file, operations requiring entropy will fail when the file has been exhausted.